PhilippeW83440/SDCND/CarND-Behavioral-Cloning-P3/writeup_template.md

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track.
 To improve the driving behavior in these cases, I added recovery recordings.

-At the end of the process, the vehicle is able to drive autonomously, at full speed 30 mph, around the track without leaving the road, endlessly on track1.
+At the end of the process, the vehicle is able to drive autonomously, at full speed 30 mph, around the track without leaving the road, endlessly, on track1.

-For track2, I stil need to record good training data.
+For track2, I still need to record good training data (I have some hard times trying to drive it manually)

 ####2.
 Final Model Architecture